-Here you are, wondering how to breed rottweilers, those courageous dogs officially recognized by the American Kennel Club in 1931.
+Here you are, wondering how to breed Rottweilers, those courageous dogs officially recognized by the American Kennel Club in 1931.
 The Rottweiler breed is consistently ranking within the top 10 most popular breeds in the US, as per the most recent rankings.
 Such high and steady popularity has encouraged a lot of owners to start breeding Rottweilers.

 If the thought of owning and breeding Rottweilers has ever crossed your mind, then we have got you covered in this article.
-First, we are going to cover some historical background about the breed.
+First, we are going to cover some historical background of the breed.
 Then, focus on health concerns to be aware of when breeding Rottweilers.
 Only to finish with the best breeding practices to move forward with your own Rottweiler kennel.

 History of the Rottweiler Breed